6cox9/6cox9.github.io/about.md

 title: "About me"
 ---

 I'm a **passionate** <span style="color:#76D7C4;">Python and web developer</span> with expertise in **Python**, **HTML**, and **CSS**.
 My focus is on building scalable, efficient, and user-friendly web applications.
-With an eye for clean code and modern design, I aim to deliver seamless, responsive web experiences.
+With a keen eye for clean code and modern design, I strive to deliver seamless, responsive web experiences that engage users.

-Alongside my technical work, I'm pursuing a degree in **law**, which allows me to blend legal knowledge with tech expertise.
-This unique combination helps me ensure that the solutions I develop not only perform excellently but also comply with the latest legal standards, particularly in areas like **data protection** and **intellectual property**.
+Alongside my technical work, I am pursuing a degree in **law**, which allows me to blend legal knowledge with technical expertise.
+This unique combination empowers me to develop solutions that not only perform excellently but also comply with the latest legal standards, particularly in areas such as **data protection** and **intellectual property**.

 ---